 - 1/2 tsp saffron

-- 9 - 12 stalks of asparagus - trimmed and chopped
+- 1/2 lb of asparagus - trimmed and chopped

 - 1 tbsp butter

-- 1/2 cup parmesan cheese + more for garnish
+- 1/2 cup parmesan cheese (1 ounce finely grated)

 - Add oil and heat for about a minute longer.

-- Add onions, a pinch of salt, and a pinch of pepper.
-Saute 2 - 3 minutes or until they begin to soften.
+- Add onions, salt* and pepper.
+Saute 2 - 3 minutes or until onions begin to soften.

 - Add garlic and cook 1 minute longer, or until fragrant.

-- our in rice and continue to cook, stirring constantly for 3 - 5 minutes or until rice begins to brown and oil is absorbed.
+- Pour in rice and continue to cook, stirring constantly for 3 - 5 minutes or until rice begins to brown and oil is absorbed.

 - Add wine*, stir, cover, and drop heat to medium low.
 Cook for about 2 minutes.